W & J Linney Privacy Policy

 6. International transfers

-Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our external third parties are based outside the United Kingdom so their processing of your personal data will involve a transfer of data outside the UK.

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it

 7. Data security